<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Reach Schools

 The best way to think about a reach school is: “I probably will not get into this school, but it is worth a try.”
 By definition, these schools are reaches, meaning that your GPA and/or test scores fall into the lower 25% of what they typically accept for their incoming class.
-As a result, it’s best not to invest solely into this category of school, so that you have lots of other options that may be a better fit for you.
+As a result, it’s best not to invest solely in this category of school, so that you have lots of other options that may be a better fit for you.

 Find just 2-3 reach schools that you like and apply to them.
 If you get in, fantastic!
-If not, no big deal because you know that you’ve applied to many schools in which you will get in.
+If not, it's no big deal because you know that you’ve applied to many schools in which you will get in.
 With this mindset, the entire college application process will be much less stressful.

 Ready to learn more?
 Here’s our podcast about Tips for Making the Final Choice of College.
 Plus, we have an additional blog post called The Beginning Stages of Creating a College List: 6 Tips to Get Started if you're looking for more college list building tips!